 Archaeological excavation is invasive and destructive.
 In this case the extent of the proposed excavation is restricted to the previously disturbed excavation trench.
-Sections and sondages will cause damage to undisturbed nationally important archaeological remains.
+Sections and sondages will cause damage to undisturbed nationally important archaeological remains (evidential value).
 This will result in archaeological sterilisation of these features and is essentially contrary to the primary purpose of scheduling: preservation in situ.
 This limited and localised damage will be outweighed by improving our understanding of the monument.

-The ground disturbance will cause a negative impact to the appearance of the monument.
+The ground disturbance will cause a negative impact to the appearance of the monument (aesthetic value).
 This impact will be temporary and cease when the area is reinstated.

 Pen Dinas Camp is under threat from lack of vegetation control, burrowing, arson, metal detecting and footpath erosion.
 The monument is owned by the local authority, who has consulted Cadw regarding footpath management and vegetation control.
 It is vital to improve our understanding of the monument to inform management decisions, provide interpretation material and encourage well-managed access to the monument, which will deter anti-social behaviour.
+The project will inform management decisions and increase the public's awareness and thus enjoyment of the scheduled monument (communal value).